Art Talks - Free to Members

-Art talks at the Kimball Art Center serve as a vehicle for education and discussion surrounding the Kimball's exhibitions.
-Our monthly art talks are free and open to the public.
-We encourage you to come out and further the conversation on the visual arts.
-See below to find out more information about our past and upcoming art talks at the Kimball Art Center, your non-profit community art center.
+Art Talks at the Kimball Art Center serve as a vehicle for education and discussion surrounding the Kimball's exhibitions and endeavors.
+Our art talks are free and open to the public*.
+We encourage you to come out and further the conversation on the arts.*Please note that some Art Talks may be for Kimball Art Center members only.

 Member Art Talk: Don Weller

 Wednesday, July 13, 2016

 6:00 p.m. - 7:30 p.m.

 Deer Crest Club at St. Regis Deer Valley Resort

 This Art Talk has limited seating of 50 people, please RSVP to reserve your space!

 Please join us for a Book Signing and Beverages following the Talk.